nyergler/nyergler.github.io/content/posts/2005-09-22-upcoming-event-gnome-boston-summit.md

   - geek
 slug: upcoming-event-gnome-boston-summit
 ---
 I’m going to be traveling to Boston for the first time in October for the [Gnome Boston Summit 2005][1] .
-Looks like a really interesting [group of people][2]  are planning to attend, most (<span class="caps">OK</span>, all) of whom have way more Gnome-street-cred (if there is such a thing) than I. I’m working on cooking up some ideas to bat around with the geeks — I’ll post them here as they become demo-worthy.
+Looks like a really interesting [group of people][2]  are planning to attend, most (OK, all) of whom have way more Gnome-street-cred (if there is such a thing) than I. I’m working on cooking up some ideas to bat around with the geeks — I’ll post them here as they become demo-worthy.

 So here’s what I want to talk to other developers about: